Databases + Journals: E

 The searchable database consists of bibliographic records (indexed summaries or abstracts) as well as the complete text of each journal article.
 Every bibliographic record in the Collection links to the appropriate full-text in PDF format.

 Education Research Complete is the definitive online resource for education research.
 Topics covered include all levels of education from early childhood to higher education, and all educational specialties, such as multilingual education, health education, and testing.
-Education Research Complete provides indexing and abstracts for more than 2,100 journals, as well as full text for more than 1,200 journals, and includes full text for nearly 500 books and monographs.
+Education Research Complete is a growing database that provides indexing and abstracts for more than 2,400 journals, as well as full text for more than 1,400 journals, and includes full text for nearly 550 books and monographs as of January 2014.

 This is one of the original U.S. Department of Education clearinghouses, dealing with assessment in education.
 Although it is closed, there are links here to a number of sites that took over parts of the clearinghouse functions.